AlexHuang9511/cmpt276-TodoApp/README.md

 - [x] allow user to input text
 - [x] show all user inputted text
 - [x] allow user to remove entries
-- [] make entries persist throughout sessions
+- [x] make entries persist throughout sessions
 - [x] allow user to input importance of entry
 - [x] allow user to input due date of a entry
-- [] toggle to show entries by importance
+- [x] toggle to show entries by importance
-- [] toggle to show entries by due date
+- [x] toggle to show entries by due date
+- []  make UI prettier

 ## Retrospective

-This was most of our first time using GitHub's version control in a group setting so there were some troubles we ran into.
-Through this, we have learned a lot about the git system and how it operates.
-Also, this is our first time working with Kotlin and the android ecosystem.
-I think for a basic to-do list app, our group has done pretty well.
-QA was done every time a pull request was made.
-This ensured that our main branch was always working.
+For this iteration we pushed to have all our basic functional requirements down while juggling midterms and other assignments, focusing on these features before all else.
+As a result, while the UI is not the most aesthetically pleasing, it still performs all the necessary features that we minimally set out to implement.
+This iteration we continued figuring out group Github usage, as after Iteration 1 some group members were still not clear on how pull requests work, but we got it down eventually.
+When we were able to perform pull requests we still tested every time before merging to main.

 ## Running the App